 What are the Variables of the Marketing Mix?

 The product is the goods or services you are offering.
 The product can be tangible, such as the clothes you buy, or intangible, such as car maintenance services.
-The process of making, creating, modifying, and adjusting your brand name, package, and images, is part of defining the product variable.
+Making, creating, modifying, and adjusting your brand name, package, and images, is part of defining the product variable.

-You should have a clear understanding of the market, your customer, and competitors.
-The key point here is to have a clear vision of what differentiates your product when compared to the competitors’.
-For instance, you can stand out against your competitors with a unique packaging design, high-quality product, fast service, etc.
+You should clearly understand the market, your customer, and your competitors.
+The key point here is a clear vision of what differentiates your product from the competitors'.
+For instance, you can stand out against your competitors with a unique packaging design, high-quality products, fast service, etc.

 Here Are Some Key Questions You Need to Answer: